NOTICE – D2L Night School will be closed on October 25th due to Continuing Education’s Graduation

 - All courses are secondary school credit based

-- Academic Upgrading (AU) is available to prepare learners who are not quite ready for English and Math credits (6-12 week AU Numeracy program available)
+- Academic Upgrading (AU) is available to prepare adult learners who are not quite ready for English and Math credits (6-12 week AU Numeracy program available)

 Our Most Popular Courses